Deployment

 NAME DESIRED RUNNING MEMORY

-Each rack instance has 1024 cpu units for every CPU core.
-This parameter specifies the minimum amount of CPU to reserve for a container.
-Containers share unallocated CPU units with other containers on the instance with the same ratio as their allocated amount.
+Each rack instance has 1024 CPU units per core.
+This parameter specifies the minimum CPU allocation for a container.
+Containers share unallocated CPU units with other containers in proportion to their assigned amounts.

 Autoscaling

-There are two dimension for scale on a Convox Rack:
+There are two dimensions of scaling in a Convox Rack:

 Rack Autoscaling

-Rack-level autoscaling is enabled by default when you install a new Rack.
-When Rack-level autoscaling is enabled, the number of instances currently running will continually adjust based on the current container workload.
+Rack-level autoscaling is enabled by default in new Racks.
+When enabled, the number of instances running will dynamically adjust based on container workload.

 $ convox rack params set Autoscale=Yes